AKROGIS/Observer/Observer/Protocol Specification V2.md

 Its use is discouraged, but it may be found in older protocol files.

 ### `direction`
 This property is optional.
-If provided it must be one of "cw" or "ccw".
-The default is "cw".
+If provided it must be one of `cw` or `ccw`.
+The default is `cw`.
-With "cw", angles for the `angleDistance` location type will increase in the clockwise direction, otherwise they increase in the counter-clockwise direction.
+With `cw`, angles for the `angleDistance` location type will increase in the clockwise direction, otherwise they increase in the counter-clockwise direction.

 ### `units`